Log and parse data from an intellectual pressure measuring device

-We are now ready for configuring of the data query and the data parser modules.
+We are now ready to configure the data query and the data parser modules.
 Click the "OK" button in the configuration window.
 Connect your device and power it on if necessary.
 You should get something like the image below.

 Fig.7.
 Pressure data logger.
 Data received.

 It's another view of the received data.
 All non-printable characters have been replaced with their code like #0A or #0D.
-All requests have been highlighted
+The yellow color has highlighted the requests.

 If the parser has been configured correctly, then in the

-DDE server window you'll see our variables' names and their values (fig.8).
+DDE server window, you'll see our variables' names and values (fig.8).

 Fig.8.
 Pressure data logger.
 DDE server